sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 > <br></br>

 ### 5.2.2 Run tests
-**Model developer**: Once the data engineer has prepared the test data, test the model according to the testing strategy defined in step [step 2.5.2](2-document-project.md).
+**Model developer**: Once the data engineer has prepared the test data, test the model according to the testing strategy defined in [step 2.5.2](2-document-project.md).

 * [ ] Completed
 * [ ] Not Completed